-Jennifer Baud, Social Services Manager at Maine Veterans’ Homes - South Paris, helps run an Alzheimer’s Association Support Group monthly at the home.
-She’s also experienced firsthand what it’s like to have a loved one with dementia – her grandmother died of the disease.
+Jennifer Baud, Social Services Manager at Maine Veterans’ Homes - South Paris, helps run an Alzheimer’s Support Group monthly at the Home.
+She has also experienced firsthand what it’s like to have a loved one with dementia – her grandmother died of the disease.

-Baud offers some tips on how to enjoy the holidays when someone you love has a dementia diagnosis and how you can be sure it’s comfortable for everyone involved..
+Baud offers some tips on enjoying the holidays when someone you love has a dementia diagnosis and how you can be sure it’s comfortable for everyone involved.

 Traveling for the Holidays

-If you plan to take your loved one to another person’s house for Thanksgiving, Christmas or any special celebration, communicating with the family and friends who will be in attendance is key.
+If you plan to take your loved one to another person’s house for Thanksgiving, Christmas, or any special celebration, communicating with the family and friends in attendance is vital.

 Before the trip, educate them about the changes in your loved one and be honest about their diagnosis.
 Let them know certain things that may cause your loved one to get confused or upset.
-Also, remind them not to get offended if he or she says or does something out of the ordinary.
+Also, remind them not to get offended if they say or do something out of the ordinary.
 Baud even encourages you to come up with cards that inform other guests, “Please be aware, my loved one has a memory issue, etc.,” and pass them out at get-togethers.